drupalprojects/site_map/README.txt

 ------------
 1. Place this module directory in your modules folder (this will usually be "sites/all/modules/").
-2. Go to "administer" -> "modules" and enable the module.
+2. Go to "Administer" -> "Site building" -> "Modules" and enable the module.
-3. Check the "administer" -> "access control" page to enable use of this module to different roles.
+3. Check the "Administer" -> "User management" -> "Permissions" page to enable use of this module to different roles.
-4. Make sure the menu item is enabled in "administer" -> "menus".
+4. Make sure the menu item is enabled in
+   "Administer" -> "Site building" -> "Menus" -> "Navigation".
+   You may move it to another menu if you like.
 5. Visit http://example.com/sitemap.